Jackson Park (Chicago): Intervening years

+On July 17, 1916, zoologist and philosopher J. Howard Moore killed himself on Jackson Park's Wooded Island.
+He regularly visited there to study birds.

+The Palace of Fine Arts decayed after the fair until it was reopened as the Museum of Science and Industry in 1933.
+Sears, Roebuck & Company president Julius Rosenwald donated the initial investment.
 During World War II, vandals severely damaged the Japanese Garden.
 The Chicago Park District waited for decades before considering repairing it.
 Eventually, the city of Osaka donated money for the refurbishment.

-During the Cold War, part of Jackson Park contained a Nike Surface-to-Air Missile site and the nearby "Point" was used as its radar station.
+During the Cold War, part of Jackson Park contained a Nike Surface-to-Air Missile site and the nearby point was used as its radar station.

-In the 1950s, Jackson Park's Wooded Island was almost leased to the Army to become the location of an anti-aircraft installation, but was strongly protested against, as the Park District had given the Army other location options and Jackson Park's Wooded Island was spared.
+In the 1950s, the Wooded Island was almost leased to the Army to become the location of an anti-aircraft installation, but was strongly protested against, as the Park District had given the Army other location options and the Wooded Island was spared.

 In 1965, the people of South Chicago were growing tired of the traffic jams on Lake Shore Drive, so the city made plans to widen the road, straighten its curves and run it straight through Jackson Park.
 Women and children then conducted protests and rallies around tree stumps.
 The efforts eventually brought results and the city halted roadwork after it had already gone halfway through the park.

 In 1972, Jackson Park was placed on the National Register of Historic Places.

 The park's East Lagoon, or Music Court Bridge was featured in the 1980 film The Blues Brothers.
 In the film the titular characters encounter a White Supremacist Nazi demonstration on the bridge and drive their car over the bridge regardless, forcing the Nazis to jump into the water.